new-mikha/HG-UV79/README.md

 ### - Customising the side buttons

-The side buttons functions can be changes, e.g. to switching modifiable band or for toggling the squelch.
+The side buttons' functions can be customised, e.g. to switch modifiable bands or for toggling the squelch.

-Menu items starting from `31 PF1-SHORT` (short press to side button 1) up to `36 TOP-LONG` (long press to the top button) are controlling what happens on the corresponding actions.
+Menu items starting from `31 PF1-SHORT` (short press to side button 1) up to `36 TOP-LONG` (long press to the top button) control what happens on the corresponding actions.
 The available options there are, among others:

 - `SQL_KEY` - this would toggle the squelch on and off.
-- `KEY_AB` - this scrolls between bands in the dual bands mode.
+- `KEY_AB` - this scrolls between bands in the dual-band mode.
-- `LAMP` for the top button to toggle the flashlight on and off.
+- `LAMP` for the top button to toggle the torch on and off.

 ### - Output power